Pilate cycle: Acts of Pilate

 The Acta Pilati or Acts of Pilate is a Christian text that records Jesus's trial, execution, and resurrection and expands upon the details given from the gospels.
 It is by far the most popular and well-read of Pilate-related apocrypha, being compiled in the Gospel of Nicodemus (Evangelium Nicodemi) in the 9th century, which was a popular work among medieval European Christians.
 There are two main versions, usually referred to as A and B. It is unknown precisely when a form similar to the versions that survive was written.
 Justin Martyr makes a reference to an Acts of Pilate as early as 160 AD, although the version he knew may have been much different than later traditions, or else Justin may have simply assumed that some record must have existed.
 Scholars estimate that the versions that survive may have been finalized as late as the 5th or 6th centuries, although earlier dates from the 2nd-4th centuries are possible as well; in particular, a compelling hypothesis is that the Acts were first written in the early 4th century as a counterattack to a rival pagan Acts of Pilate.
-The work was originally written in Greek, although it implausibly claims to be translated from a Hebrew original within it.
+The work was originally written in Greek, although the text implausibly claims to be translated from a Hebrew original.
 The authors appear to be familiar with all four of the canonical gospels, and include some material from each.
 While many of the other parts of the Pilate cycle survive on just a few ancient records, the Acts of Pilate was very popular; over 500 ancient manuscripts survive in a variety of languages and versions, indicating it was translated, copied, and modified many times across Christendom.
 It proved especially popular in Western Christianity, with many surviving copies of the Latin translation.